DavidG1011/Traffic-Sign-Neural-Network/README.md

 | Speed limit (120km/h) - 119 x 100			   | ~73.11%   		  | ~68.0%          |

+Looking at these losses, it's easy to see how the network may have difficulty identifying these images.
+For example, the stop sign image lost over 93% of its original X pixel value and almost 93% of its original Y pixel value.
+These high loss resized images could contribute to my findings for prediction accuracy...

+---

 ***The results I got from my predctions were as follows:***